-Professor Monwabisi Knowledge Ralarala joined the University of the Western Cape (UWC) as Dean of the Faculty of Arts in January 2020.
+Professor Monwabisi Knowledge Ralarala joined the University of the Western Cape (UWC) as Dean of the Faculty of Arts and Humanities in January 2020.

 He has worked as Director of the Fundani Centre for Higher Education Development at the Cape Peninsula University of Technology, the Language Centre at the University of Fort Hare; and the Research and Policy Development Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities.
 He has also lectured in the African Languages Department at Stellenbosch University (SU).

 He holds two PhDs – from SU and the University of the Free State.
 His research interests are quite diverse and focuses on language rights and multilingualism in higher education, forensic linguistics, and translation studies.
 Prof Ralarala has published numerous research articles and book chapters, mainly in forensic linguistics and translation studies.
 He co-edited two books – African language and language practice research in the 21st century: Interdisciplinary themes and perspectives and New frontiers in forensic linguistics: Themes and perspectives in language and law in Africa and beyond.